Heatmap in Trading: How To Learn What Market Depth Is Hiding

-Heatmap is not a trading “system,” nor an indicator.
+The heatmap is not a trading “system,” nor an indicator.
 It doesn’t tell you when to buy or sell.
 It simply provides accurate information about what market participants are doing.
-To the extent that inaccurate information leads to bad trades, Bookmap’s Heatmap can allow you to eliminate this problem.
+To the extent that inaccurate information leads to bad trades, Bookmap’s heatmap can allow you to eliminate this problem.
 This can lead to a more profitable trading business.

 A good analogy for trading with Bookmap is real-time multiplayer games.
 If you play online poker, for example, you can choose to pay attention to other players’ behavior.
 You can pay attention to whether a player bets or folds in this or that circumstance.
 You may still misinterpret why the player is betting or folding, but at least you have more information than you would if you only paid attention to your own cards.
 The heatmap displays true and non-aggregated market depth data with a precision of up to the pixel resolution of your monitor.
 This allows you to see what the other players are doing.
 This should be better than not being able to see their actions.

 Market Data Visualization in The Era of HFT and AI

 High-frequency trading computers can execute round-trip trades within milliseconds.
 Artificial intelligence algorithms can detect patterns in vast amounts of market data.
 As human day traders, we do not want to compete against any of these powers.

 So, what is the area in which a chart trader can still get a competitive advantage over machines?
 The answer is visualization.
 A quick proof of it is the existence of Captchas:

 The reason captchas are being used is because of the human ability to spot complex patterns better than computer programs.